loscrossos/core_visomaster/README.md

 The needed models are about 6GB in total.
 You can get them in 3 ways:
 - **Automatic Download** as huggingface cache (easiest way)
 - **Re-use existing models**: hf_download or manual
+- **Integrity check**: The app self checks its models and repairs broken models.

 to see the status of the model recognition start any app with the parameter `--checkmodels`